rpclib/rpclib/doc/pages/design.md

     the namespace name provided.
 You might also need to change some of the preprocessor definitions in the CMakeLists.txt if you want to use the boost-flavored asio, not the standalone one.

-## The design of the server
+## The internals of the server

 ### The dispatcher

 `rpclib` maintains a registry of exposed functions in a `dispatcher`.
-The dispatcher is a template class and this is the part which pulls in most of the template metaprogramming in the library.
+The dispatcher is a class with tfunction templates and this is the part which pulls in most of the template metaprogramming in the library.
 The primary purpose of the metaprogramming is to generate wrappers that can manage calling an arbitrary functor from a msgpack-encoded message; then encode the result of the function (if any) in msgpack.

-The generated wrappers have a uniform signature (`dispatcher::adaptor_type`) which allows storing them in map.
+The generated wrappers have a uniform signature (`dispatcher::adaptor_type`) which allows storing them in a map.
 The dispatching is performed by looking up the right functor by name.

 ### The server loop